 People with brain injuries can also develop behavioral problems such as aggression, repeating words and actions, and abnormal crying or laughing.
-Mood problems such as anxiety, depression, anger and apathy can also occur.
+Mood problems such as anxiety, depression, anger, and apathy can also occur.

-The body can suffer significant damage due to a brain injury.
+The body can suffer significant damage due to brain injury.
 A person can feel dizzy or fatigued.
 The pupils of the eyes can also be affected.
 Muscles may feel stiff or unstable.
 A person may experience slurred speech and other difficulties.
 Blurred vision and sensitivity to light can also occur.
 A person can also experience headaches, nerve injuries, seizures, nausea, vomiting and ringing in the ears.

 Brain Injury Treatment

 Treatment for a brain injury can vary, depending on the severity.
 Most mild brain injuries can heal with rest and medications.
 A doctor may prescribe pain relievers, stimulants, muscle relaxants, antidepressants, anti-anxiety medications and anticonvulsants.